 Indoor Electrical Safety Rules

 There are many electrical hazards inside the home that the whole family should be aware of.
-You can keep your kids safe by practicing the following electrical safety tips:
+You can ensure electrical safety for kids by practicing the following:

 - If you have toddlers or preschoolers, keep them away from electrical outlets and install caps on every socket that is within the child’s reach.